 - Then, thoroughly rinse off the paste by swishing water around your mouth.

 Make sure you remove all of the paste before moving on with your day.

 Several studies suggest that using hydrogen peroxide — whether in a commercial product or at home — can cause damage to your teeth.
 The risk of damage increases when you:

 - use a very strong hydrogen peroxide solution, such as concentrations above 3 percent

-- leave the hydrogen peroxide in contact with your teeth for a long time (longer than one minute if swishing or two minutes if brushing as a paste)
+- leave the hydrogen peroxide in contact with your teeth for a long time (longer than 1 minute if swishing or 2 minutes if brushing as a paste)

 - apply the hydrogen peroxide to your teeth too many times (more than once daily)

 Talk with your dentist before applying any hydrogen peroxide to your teeth to determine which strategy and application schedule makes the most sense for your situation.

 Teeth sensitivity is perhaps the most common side effect of hydrogen peroxide use.
 You may find consuming hot or cold foods or liquids unpleasant after a peroxide treatment.
 Avoid doing so for as long as you experience pain.